mikebrady/nqptp/README.md

 The `nqptp` daemon is under active development and, consequently, everything here can change, possibly very radically.

 # NQPTP is not PTP!
-`nqptp` uses just a part of the IEEE Std 1588-2008 protocol.
+`nqptp` uses just a part of the [IEEE 1588-2008](https://standards.ieee.org/standard/1588-2008.html) protocol.
 It is not a PTP clock of any kind.